im-open/create-release/README.md

 # create-release

 This action can be used to create a GitHub Release and optionally upload an asset to the release.
-This action is based on two GitHub actions [upload-release] and [create-release-asset] which have been deprecated.
+This action is based on two GitHub actions [create-release] and [upload-release-asset] which have been deprecated.

+This action has the option of uploading a single asset to the release.
+If more than one artifact is needed or if the artifact is not available when the release is created the [im-open/upload-release-asset] action can be used.

+This action also has the option of deleting the release if it already exists.
+If a workflow tries to create a release that already exists it will fail which may happen when a workflow is re-run.
+This functionality is also provided in the [im-open/delete-release-by-tag] action if a release needs to be deleted before the release is created.

 ## Inputs
 | Parameter                 | Is Required                      | Default | Description                                                                                                                                |
 | ------------------------- | -------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------ |